keqideng/data_analysis_portfolio_project/edmonton_gas_leak_study/EdmontonGasDistributionReport.md

 ```
 The result suggests that: ```0.9881063869638509 of pipe sections are less than 500 metres```.

-### Install Year
-Before start to plot the chart to understand the distribution of the installed year, notice there are a lot of similarities between plotting for the installed year and the previous chart of length.
-So a function was introduced to ease the future programming.
+Creat a function to simplify the future usage of this plotting method.
 ```python
 def kdp_easyPlot (attribute):
     fig = sns.kdeplot(x = attribute, data = edmt_gas_df, color = 'black')